THE BENEFITS OF FLOSSING YOUR TEETH

 What Are the Benefits of Flossing Your Teeth?

+The importance of flossing cannot be stressed enough.
 Daily flossing doesn’t just keep your teeth healthy—practicing good oral hygiene contributes to your health in other ways, too.

 It also helps prevent tooth decay and can reduce your risk of developing gum disease by removing plaque.
 Pairing your flossing routine with twice daily tooth brushing with an electric toothbrush can further promote healthy gums and teeth.
-Recent studies have shown that regularly brushing with an electric toothbrush can actually prevent tooth loss.
+Recent studies have shown that regular brushing with an electric toothbrush can prevent tooth loss.
 The Oral-B iO features the latest in brushing technology to effectively, yet gently, clean all areas of the mouth including tooth surfaces.
 This removes more of the plaque bacteria that can lead to gum disease and tooth decay.

 How Does Flossing Help Your Gums?